A Comlink to the Past, Episode II: The Phantom Blogpost.

 Here we see all the cards I collected, with a General Mills wallet in the foreground, all cards intact (although some genius made the fold-out too short, so two cards can't be displayed).
 Behind that to the left is a baggie with card wrappers and a bunch of extra stickers (which at some point I had displayed but, speaking of geniuses, I apparently saved the wrong pic).
 To the right of that are the original cards, and in the baggie is the legendary card that I call "Threepio sporting a nine iron."
 (The alleged 'bot boner is just a illusion, but it's pretty funny anyway.)
 In the box to the back left are Empire cards including ten packs or so in wrappers.
 To the right of that is the box lid holding various other trading cards I had: Creature Features, a few Alien and fewer E.T., and the whole series of Raiders of the Lost Ark cards.

-Some of these magazines I had back then but most were acquired since...
+Some of these magazines I had back in the day, but most were acquired since...

 We're getting into the random here...
-Clockwise from top left: a SW book and 45; six Presto Magix (all appliances are scratched into them); a bunch of mail-away cereal premium cards, all with thumbtack holes; below those are a bunch of the large Topps cards; a letter from NPR in response to my sister's inquiry about their dramatic SW radio series, with a mini-poster and copies of newspaper articles; along the left, four kiddie activity books, liberally scribbled-in.
-The best thing here, which I forgot to photograph, is the back of the NPR envelope.
-It has the familiar handwriting of my mom, left out for me to see when returning home after school some late-seventies day: "Went to A&S."
+Clockwise from top left: a SW book and 45; six ESB Presto Magix (all appliances are scratched into them); a bunch of mail-away cereal premium cards, all with thumbtack holes; below those are a bunch of the large Topps cards; a letter I got from NPR (postmarked March 25, 1981) in response to my sister's inquiry about their dramatic SW radio series, with a mini-poster, copies of newspaper articles, and a card listing all their stations; and along the left, four kiddie activity books, liberally scribbled-in.

 Finally, some poster mags at the front (I've added a few SW editions since taking this pic) and Marvel comics to the rear (I used to have tons more but sold them years ago--these were doubles), and yet another random magazine cover cut-out.